 NB If the VAT charge is transferred to your customer, you are not allowed to include any VAT in your invoice.
-See Chapter 6.1 for the requirements with which the invoice has to comply.

-If you are a non-resident trader supplying services in the Netherlands, and you need to pay var yourself (for example, because your customer is a private individual), you should register with the Dutch Tax and Customs Administration.
-You will also need to file a var return in the Netherlands.
+If you are a non-resident trader supplying services in the Netherlands, and you need to pay VAT yourself (for example, because your customer is a private individual), you should register with the Dutch Tax and Customs Administration.
+You will also need to file a VAT return in the Netherlands.
 See chapter 8 for more information on this point.

 - A lawyer based in Germany performs certain services for a trader in the Netherlands.
 Although the German lawyer is assumed to perform these services in the Netherlands, he is not liable to Dutch VAT because VAT is levied from his Dutch client.
 The German lawyer is not entitled to include VAT in his invoice. - A firm of painters established in Belgium carries out painting work in a house in the Netherlands that belongs to a private individual.
 The painters are assumed to render their services in the Netherlands.
 Because the customer is a private individual, VAT is not transferred to the customer.
-The Belgian firm of painters is liable to Dutch VAT: they must register with the Dutch tax authorities and file a VAT return in the Netherlands. - A British pop group performs at a concert held in the Netherlands and organised by a Dutch trader.
+The Belgian firm of painters is liable to Dutch VAT: they must register with the Dutch tax authorities and file a VAT return in the Netherlands - A British pop group performs at a concert held in the Netherlands and organised by a Dutch trader.
 The service is assumed to have been performed in the Netherlands.
 The VAT is transferred to the organisers of the concert.

-3 Goods
+Goods